GustaMagik/RSA_Security_Token/README.md

 * Extending key length on version A is not advisable since user friendlyness.
 However, we had an idea to perform RSA multiple times with different keys to prevent attacks were only message transations are known.

+* Note the cleartext is not secret, but there are two requirements: different values to give different ciphertext, known to both token and computer.
+Thus it should be possible to use other data - such as time - to skip one step for the user.

+* Instead of USB or writing the ciphertext other methods are possible such as QR-code, (EM-transfer?), sound or light (diodes).
+Thus, enabling for longer keys (and consequently ciphertexts) compared to ver_A while being air-gapped.

+* Perhaps other ciphers can provide longer keys without the need for longer ciphertext?
+Nevertheless, quantum-safe ciphers would be cool.